 - “Ferment” comes from the Latin verb “fervere,” meaning “to boil” or “to be hot.”
 This origin reflects the bubbling and sometimes heat generation observed during fermentation.

 Dates and Country of Origin: The practice of fermentation likely stretches back thousands of years, with evidence suggesting its use in various cultures for food preservation and beverage production.
 However, the scientific understanding of fermentation as a biological process caused by microorganisms is a more recent development.
 The term “ferment” likely emerged in the Middle Ages, possibly around the 14th or 15th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More, in Europe.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More, in Europe.

 Fermentation: Where Oxygen Takes a Back Seat